 Inspired by the photos and stories shared with us, we wanted to know more about Pleasure-Way owners and their personal adventures in RVing.
 My Pleasure-Way Life is a new series that lets you inside the world of our diverse group of owners and aims to tell their unique stories.
-This week we feature Diana Stanton, a 55-year-old professor of dance at the California Polytechnic State University who is currently travelling in a 2020 Tofino with her 2 Vizsla dogs, Sarah and Juno.
+This week we feature Diana Stanton, a 55-year-old professor of dance at the California Polytechnic State University who is currently traveling in a 2020 Tofino with her 2 Vizsla dogs, Sarah and Juno.

 When did you first hear about Pleasure-Way?